Farmworker housing: Year-round or seasonal housing for agricultural employees provided by one of the following:

 - For-profit provider of housing for agricultural employees

-It includes single and multi-family dwellings, and dormitories.
+It includes single and multi-family dwellings, and dormitories, and labor camps under RCW 70.114A.110.
 It also includes bathing, food handling, hand washing, laundry, and toilet facilities.

 - Housing regularly provided to the general public on a commercial basis, such as hotels, motels, apartments, or rooming houses.

-- Housing provided by a housing authority unless at least 80% of the occupants are agricultural employees whose adjusted* income is less than 50% of median family income.
+- Housing provided by a housing authority unless at least 80% of the occupants are farmworkers whose adjusted* income is less than 50% of median family income.

 (* adjusted for household size, for the county where the housing is provided)